Do you work according to the double-check principle?

 flexword does not use any cloud services for the storage or interim storage of data provided by customers.

-All the data for our customers’ projects are stored on servers physically located at our premises in Mannheim.
+All the data for our customers’ projects are stored on servers which are physically located at our premises in Mannheim.
 A secure VPN connection can be created for external access to project data, for example by freelancers, and the project can be processed internally without it having to be forwarded.

 Can you give a recommendation for which translation memory system/CAT tool you think is the best?